casangi/casagui/docs/source/design/boundary.rst

 model update step, and methods to manage iteration control state and checks for global stopping criteria.
-Each time :code:`__next__` is (*indirectly*) called a new :xref:`returndict` is returned which contains new state from one model update and one residual update along with the state from previous :code`__next__` calls.
+Each time :code:`__next__` is (*indirectly*) called a new :xref:`returndict` is returned which contains new state from one model update and one residual update along with the state from previous :code:`__next__` calls.
 The :code:`__next__` function is not invoked directly but indirectly as part of a loop::

   for imgdict in gclean(...):
       # loop body

 or with an explicit iterator call via :code:`next(gclean_object)`.
-The :xref:`returndict` which is returned by :code:`__next__` contains the convergence information from previous calls along with the results from the new call.
-Iteration control state is maintained as the :xref:`returndict` grows with each set of iteration blocks that are executed, and summarizes the entire convergence history of the imaging run.
+Iteration control state is maintained as the :xref:`returndict` grows with each set of iteration blocks that are executed, and summarizes the entire convergence history of the current imaging run.
 This :xref:`returndict` is returned to the GUI and used to update the contents of the convergence plots and convergence state messages.

 :xref:`gclean` deviates somewhat from the typical iterator object by also